CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 > Source if image: [Fair is foul, and foul is fair: a tidytext sentiment analysis of Shakespeare’s tragedies](https://peerchristensen.netlify.app/post/fair-is-foul-and-foul-is-fair-a-tidytext-entiment-analysis-of-shakespeare-s-tragedies/)
 {: .callout}

-`bash script` - procedural programing able to implement an algorithm.

-In the next example, the script analyzing negative sentiment of the books given as parameter to the script.

 First we create the file for the script:
 ```
 nano sentiment.sh